Raw milk: Ireland

-In the Republic of Ireland, raw milk is legal and its sale and production is regulated by the Department of Agriculture.
-While raw milk was previously banned in Irish law, since 2015, raw milk production has been regulated in accordance with the European Communities (Food and Feed Hygiene) Regulations (2009).
+In the Republic of Ireland, the sale and production of raw milk is legal and regulated by the Department of Agriculture.
+While raw milk was previously banned in Irish law, since 2015, raw milk production has been regulated per the European Communities (Food and Feed Hygiene) Regulations (2009).
 Farmers wishing to produce more than 30 L of raw milk for human consumption are required to register with the department's Milk Hygiene Division and consent to random sampling of their products as well as regular inspections of their production facilities.
 The sale and consumption of raw milk has been discouraged by various food safety experts, including the Food Safety Authority of Ireland.

 Nordic states

 Shops are not permitted to sell unpasteurised milk to consumers in Norway, Sweden, Finland, and Denmark.
 All four countries allow limited "barn door" sales subject to strict controls.
 As of 2015, just one distributor in Denmark is licensed to supply restaurants with raw milk from approved farms.
-Pasteurisation of milk became common practice in Denmark and Sweden in the mid-1880s.
+Pasteurisation of milk has been common practice in Denmark and Sweden in the mid-1880s.